rmnorthrop/rmnorthrop.github.io/_posts/2022-05-08-labreport-northrop-appendix.md

 Step 4: NOT YET COMPLETED.
 Search each record to see book title it exists in “Dataset” tab of 1970s Bibliography (containing HathiTrust and 20th-CB records).
 If so, remove record from list.

-Step 5: Manually reenter “author” field values to read “Lastname, Firstname” and “Lastname, Firstname | Lastname, Firstname” in the case of multiple authors or editors.
+Step 5: Manually reenter “author” field values to read “Lastname, Firstname” and “Lastname, Firstname ; Lastname, Firstname” in the case of multiple authors or editors.

+Step 6: Add "Northrop" to "source" Column.

-Step 6: Copy and paste records into “Dataset” tab of 1970s Bibliography.
+Step 7: Copy and paste records into “Dataset” tab of 1970s Bibliography.
 Sort sheet by publication year to integrate records.

 Photo: Old school tools.
 (None of which were used in the construction of this dataset but which remain helpful for other household projects.)